 - Four (4) individuals who are members of, and appointed by, the AVMA Veterinary Specialty Organizations Committee, to have staggered term start and end dates.
 Only one representative from the same RVSO may serve as a member at any given time.
 Alternates will be recognized by the ABVS and may attend and vote at the meeting in the absence of the person they are attending for.

-- Four (4) individuals representing the non-specialty AVMA membership, including one (1) representative of the AVMA Board of Directors, and three (3) non-board certified veterinarians representing companion animal practice, large animal practice, and non-clinical practice, respectively, appointed by the AVMA BOD.
-Individuals cannot be part of an organizing committee for a newly-forming specialty or seeking Diplomate status.
+- Four (4) individuals representing the non-specialty AVMA membership appointed by the AVMA BOD, including two (2) representing veterinary clinical practice, one (1) representing non-clinical practice, and one (1) at-large position.
+Individuals must not be board-certified and cannot be part of an organizing committee for a newly-forming specialty or seeking Diplomate status.